kraftbj/genesis-enews-extended/readme.txt

 = 1.1.1 =
 * Fixed bug with incorrect escaping function used in first and last name fields.
+* Fixed bug with some translations not working.

 = 1.1.0 =
 * Allows for more HTML tags to be used in Text to Show field.
 Dropped genesis_allowed_tags in favor or wp_kses_post.
 Props to [John Levandowski](http://wpselect.com/).